dvjc-wm/csci-435-fall-2025-tech-3/README.md

 ### Go to Junie and roll-back the changes tied to the unit test

+- Note that all of Junie's force-recommended changes are no longer present

 ### Hide the AI Assistant (should be the icon that looks like a whirlpool with a tiny cartoon quote bubble)

 ### Add the icon back to the PyCharm